rjonnal/looky/README.md

 4. Run **looky** (or **looky.bat** on Windows) or issue `python __init__.py`.

 5. To toggle the help menu, press the `/` key.

+6. Use the 'm' key to cycle through display modes until the window size matches your monitor resolution.
+Note the display mode number (not the actual resolution, but the mode number), in case you want to enter this number in `looky_config.py` as a default display mode.